Electricity Annual Technology Baseline (ATB) Data Download

 ATB-calc GitHub Repository

 Python files and Jupyter notebooks for processing the ATB data and determining LCOE and other metrics are available on GitHub.
+The ATB team held a webinar covering some example use cases for ATB-calc and answered questions.
+A recording is available.

 Past ATB Data